surajat17/video-search/README.md

 ### `youtube-api`

-In this app i have youtube-api to get the videos from their server.
+In this app i have used youtube-api to get the videos from their server.